3 WAYS TO INSTANTLY IMPROVE YOUR PORTRAIT PAINTING

 2. VALUE IS IMPORTANT

 Skin hues are complicated.
 You should establish at least three values of color to paint your subject’s skin tone if you’re trying to make it more realistic and true.
-If you are an abstract portrait artist that makes it even more interesting because you’re more than likely using random color combos.
-A realistic look can still be achieved even in this frame.
+If you are an abstract portrait artist, that makes it even more interesting because you’re more than likely using random color combos.
+A realistic look can still be achieved even from this approach.
 My suggestion here is to make white and black your friends and use them slightly.
-Black and white have a way really heighting colored objects.
-Too much will kill the realism you were hoping to achieve.
+Black and white have a way really heighting colored objects but too much will kill the realism you were hoping to achieve and create a more "cartoony" look.

 3. DRAW IT OUT

 Drawing is crucial to becoming a better painter.
-Little story, when I won my scholarship to attend an art class at the Glassell School, I felt I should go straight to painting and forgo the drawing class that was offered solely because I felt I was an artist and have been for 15+ years.
+Little story, when I won my scholarship to attend an art class at the Glassell School in Houston, I felt I should go straight to painting and forgo the drawing class that was offered, solely because I felt I was an artist and have been for 15+ years and didn't need it.
 The gag?
 In addition to embarrassing myself in that initial meeting with the school dean, he quickly highlighted all of the reasons why drawing was necessary and I totally get it now.
 Drawing is fundamental for learning how to become a better painter, it just is.

 Drawing forces you to understand proportion, aids you in discovering the light and dark areas of your subject and will help you map out paint placement.

-These are just a few methods you can put into practice to instantly improve your portraits.
+These are just a few tips you can put into practice to instantly improve your portraits.

 Don’t believe me?
 Watch me execute via a live ALLA PRIMA Portrait Demo BY joining my Rebel Atelier Facebook Page HERE